wp-plugins/yop-poll/readme.txt

 	Random Poll id = -3:           [yop_poll id="-3"]

 4. Can I have more than one poll active?
-	Yes, you can run multiple polls at the same time or you can schedule them to begin one after another using the "Select start/end date” option.
+	Yes, you can run multiple polls at the same time or you can schedule them to begin one after another using the "Select start/end date" option.

 5. Can I ask for additional information from my voters?
 	Yes, you can customize your poll to request additional information.
 Eg. name, email, age, profession.
-To include this, when you create your poll using the "Add New Yop Poll” form, go to "Custom Text Fields” -> "Add new custom field” and include as many requests as you need.
+To include this, when you create your poll using the "Add New Yop Poll" form, go to "Custom Text Fields" -> "Add new custom field" and include as many requests as you need.

 6. How can I create/modify a template?
 	a.
-Access the "YOP Poll Templates” menu.
+Access the "YOP Poll Templates" menu.
 	b.
-If you want to create a new template use the "Add new” option and include the corresponding HTML/visual code.
+If you want to create a new template use the "Add new" option and include the corresponding HTML/visual code.
 	c.
-If you want to modify an existing template, select it from the YOP Poll Templates list and choose "Edit”.
+If you want to modify an existing template, select it from the YOP Poll Templates list and choose "Edit".
 You will access the HTML/visual code you want to edit.

 7. How do I check the results?
 	a.
-Locate the poll you want to evaluate by accessing "All YOP Polls”.
+Locate the poll you want to evaluate by accessing "All YOP Polls".
 	b.
 Below the name of the poll you have several options.
 	c.
-Use the "Results” link to track the results of the poll,
+Use the "Results" link to track the results of the poll,
-	d. or access the "Logs” for a more detailed evaluation.
+	d. or access the "Logs" for a more detailed evaluation.

 == Screenshots ==